16EAGLE/getSpatialData/README.md

 Currently, `getSpatialData` can be used to query, preview and download Sentinel and Landsat data.
 An R-native getSentinel function bundle allows the user to easily query, preview and download Sentinel-1, -2 and -3 data directly from R. The client is weitten in R and works independently from external libraries.
 An R-native getLandsat function bundle connecting to USGS Earth Explorer, USGS EROS ESPA and Amazon Web Services can be used to query, preview and on-demand download Landsat data of different product levels.

-## Semantics

-The following universal semantics on data are used by `getSpatialData` (from smallest to biggest entity):
-* `image`: An image of a specific time and spatial extent.
-* `record`: A set of meta fields identifying and describing a specific `image`, being part of multiple records obtained by a `query`.
-* `dataset`: Smallest entity that is delivered by a service.
-Might consist of multiple files, including meta data and bandwise imagery.
-Covers a specific time and spatial extent.
-* `product`: A data product offered by a specific service, consisting of multiple datasets over a period of time and a wide spatial extent.
-Might be differentiated by:
-  * `platform`: A general platform design (e.g. "Landsat" or "Sentinel").
-  * `sensor`: Type of sensor which acquired the data from which the product originates (e.g. "MODIS", "MSI" or "OLI").
-  * `collection`: A product version.
-  * `level`: Processing level of the product (e.g. "Level 2A" or "Surface Reflectance").
-  * `source`: The service acquiring, processing or distributing the product (e.g. "ESA Copernicus" or "USGS").

-The following universal semantics on computational steps are used by `getSpatialData`:
-* `get`: Recieve data from a `source`.
-  * `names`: Result of searching available products (differs by `source` and `platform`), which might be differentiated further later on (e.g. by `level`).
-  * `query`: Result of searching a `source` for data `records` of a specific or multiple `products`.
-  * `preview`: Preview a `record`.
-  * `data`: Result of recieving one or multiple `dataset` from a `source`.

 ### Available functions

 The following functions are publicly available and have been tested on Linux (Ubuntu 16.04 LTS, 17.10) and Windows 10: